Markets

 If you want to trade at the outdoor market in Barnsley town centre, see our webpage about trading at Barnsley outdoor market instead.

-Traditional markets
+Traditional weekly markets

-If you're thinking about becoming a trader at one of our traditional markets, you can trial a stall for four weeks at a discounted rate of £10 per week.
+If you're thinking about becoming a trader at one of our traditional weekly markets, you can trial a stall for four weeks at a discounted rate of £10 per week.

-Hoyland market
+Hoyland traditional weekly market

 • The market offers fixed stalls on site and the opportunity for gazebos in the high street square.

-• Gazebos must be booked in advance.
+• For casual traders, gazebos must be booked in advance.

 • Free car parking is available close to the market (Duke Street car park).